va loan network white logo

 Deep Dive: Scope and Controls

-• Use detailed, signed contractor bids with labor, materials, and realistic timelines clearly broken out.
+• Use detailed contractor bids with realistic timelines and line items.

 8. Manual Underwrites

-• When automated underwriting returns a “Refer” or similar result, a manual underwrite can still approve if residual income, housing history, and compensating factors demonstrate real ability to repay.
-Expect tighter DTI caps, more documentation, and a file that lives or dies on the quality of your letters of explanation and reserves.
+• When automated underwriting returns a “Refer,” a manual underwrite can still approve with strong residual income, housing history, and compensating factors.
+Expect tighter documentation and conditions.

 Manual Underwriting Guide